-Moonchild does not use chemicals, so it is totally save to use your pillowcase without a prior wash.
+Moonchild does not use chemicals, so it is totally safe to use your pillowcase without a prior wash.
 You can wash if you want to - but you don't need to.

-If you wash by hand please make sure to check for the right temperature and wash your pieces gently.
+If you wash your silk pillowcase by hand please make sure to check for the right temperature and wash your pieces gently.
 A low washing temperature of 20° celsius shall do the job in most of the cases as silk is naturally stain repellent.
 Silk can be washed up to 30° celsius.
-Otherwise it's save to use the hand wash program in your washing machine.
+Otherwise it's safe to use the hand wash program in your washing machine.
 Make sure not to tumble dry.
 Do not wring and dry flat, ideally on a towel.

-Yes, as long as you iron on the lowest level and make sure to iron inside out.
-Don't steam silk, but you can iron silk when it still is a little damp.
+You can iron silk as long as you iron on the lowest level and make sure to iron inside out.
+Do not steam silk, but silk is ironed at best when still a little damp.
 Iron fast and extensive in order to not burn the silk.
 Avoid to spray water on silk fabrics as water may leave stains.

 Why has my Silk lost shine?

 Silk can loose its shine when the fibre roughens up.
 Which is caused when washed too hot, with a wrong detergent or when exposed to too much UV light, deodorant or perfume.
 A hint of vinegar at the end of a washing cycle may help to get its lost shine back.

 How do I get the shine back on Silk?

 Fill a tub or large container with cold to luke warm water and carefully and slowly move your pieces back and forth.
 Use enough water, exchange it and add a tablespoon of vinegar per litre water and let it sit for a few minutes.
 Don't rinse once removed from the vinegar-water, just press the water out carefully, let dry flat until it is just a little damp and iron inside out.